chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 startsWith(dictionary, 'be'); // ['bear', 'bee']
 ```

 Because the buckets get even smaller, the search performance improves further.
-If we assume the words are evenly distributed, we should have `26*26` groups for all the different combinations from 'aa' to 'zz'.
+Assuming the words are evenly distributed, we should have `26*26` groups for all the different combinations from 'aa' to 'zz'.
 The time complexity of the implementation becomes _O(1 + (p/(26\*26))\*q)_.

 As you might expect, we can take this a third step, still.
 But before we consider that, there's a little problem we need to address.
 How do we add one-character words, like "a", to the dictionary?
 In the current implementation, we expect words to have at least two characters.

-To fix this, we can add a flag to each level of the tree, to say whether the level itself is a word.
-For example, the group for 'a' will hold the child dictionaries ('aa', 'ab', ...) as well a flag that says whether or not 'a' itself is a word in the dictionary.
+To fix this, we can add a flag to each level of the tree that says whether the level itself is a word.
+For example, the group for 'a' will hold its child groups ('aa', 'ab', ...) as well a flag that says whether or not 'a' itself is a word in the dictionary.

 We can rewrite the `insert` function as: